FUNDING FOCUS: (Note the changes in funding priorities)

 6. incorporate 21st century technology in digital literacy instruction.

-7. use evaluation instruments that reliably pre- and post-test students to measure progress and are outcomes-based.
+7. use evaluation instruments that reliably pre- and post-test students to measure progress.

 8. align student lessons to College Career Readiness Standards.

 9. incorporate social media and a variety of technology resources in outreach and

 10. explore innovative ways to recruit, train, and retain volunteers, following a best practices model that demonstrates success in other settings.

 Your program may choose to improve specific program components, such as recruitment or fund development activities, or to start new program goals.
 Or you may choose to fund a salaried position that is crucial to a particular project in your partnership.
 If this is the case, then your grant focus should be on the need for the salaried position and how this position advances the project.
 The activities you describe will then be related to how that position achieves student outcomes.

 If you have any questions about activities that are eligible for funding or how to write for a salaried position, please contact Victoire Gerkens Sanborn at email@example.com.

 NOTE: Programs requesting $7,500 and $12,500 grant funds are asked to design projects that belong to the top five priorities in this section.